aidankeighron/Util/docs/assets/Python/operators.md

 print(a is not b) # False
 ```

-`and` is can be used to make sure a variable has a valid value before performing a operation.
+`and` can be used to make sure a variable has a valid value before performing a operation.
 Valid value meaning not 0, an empty list, or None.

 ```python
 print('# and #')# and #